nabilshadman/deep-reinforcement-learning-automated-trading/feasibility/models/dqn-tensorflow/README.md

 # Deep Reinforcement Learning Trading Algorithm with Deep Q Learning (DQN) Agent
-Tech stack: python, pytorch, numpy, pandas
+Tech stack: python, tensorflow, numpy, pandas

 The script has a train/test mode.
 In both cases, there is a main loop called
 play_one_episode() that is called several times.
 The loop mainly goes back and